-- Release a continuous minimum flow of approximately 300 cfs through the proposed continuous minimum flow unit. - Develop drought operations procedures for the minimum-flow unit that would be consistent with the Alabama-ACT Drought Response Operations Plan (ADROP). - Develop and implement a project operation and flow monitoring plan (Alabama Power, 2021b) to monitor compliance with: (1) project operation and water level management; (2) flow releases from Harris Dam; (3) flood control operations; and (4) drought management. - Continue to maintain the existing skimmer weir that is part of the existing intake's design at its highest elevation to allow the intake to draw from higher levels in the water column.22 - Continue to operate the existing aeration system that is part of the existing turbines. - Include an aeration system in the proposed continuous minimum flow unit.
+- Release a continuous minimum flow of 300 cfs through the proposed continuous minimum flow unit. - Develop drought operations procedures for the minimum-flow unit that would be consistent with ADROP. - Develop and implement an operations and flow monitoring plan (Alabama Power, 2021b) to monitor compliance with: (1) project operation and water level management; (2) flow releases from Harris Dam; (3) flood control operations; and (4) drought management. - Continue to maintain the existing skimmer weir that is part of the existing intake's design at its highest elevation to allow the intake to draw from higher levels in the water column.24 - Continue to operate the existing aeration system that is part of the existing turbines. - Include an aeration system in the proposed continuous minimum flow unit. - Develop and implement a water quality monitoring plan (Alabama Power, 2022c) consistent with the water quality certification.

-22 The skimmer weir is part of the existing intake's design to enable the intake to draft water from different elevations in the water column.
+24 The skimmer weir is part of the existing intake's design to enable the intake to draft water from different elevations in the water column.

-- Develop and implement a water quality monitoring plan (Alabama Power, 2022c) consistent with the water quality certification. - Develop and implement an aquatic resources monitoring plan (Alabama Power, 2021d) following implementation of the continuous minimum flow. - When conditions permit, and upon request from Alabama Department of Conservation and Natural Resources (Alabama DCNR), continue to hold Harris Lake water levels constant or slightly increasing for a 14-day period for spring fish spawning. - Improve fish habitat by adding fish attraction devices (e.g., brush piles and other woody debris [recycled Christmas trees, felled trees] and synthetic materials [spider blocks, concrete, and PVC structures]) to Harris Lake. - Finalize and implement a nuisance aquatic vegetation and vector control program for Harris Lake (Alabama Power, 2021e).
+- Develop and implement an aquatic resources monitoring plan (Alabama Power, 2021d) following implementation of the continuous minimum flow. - When conditions permit, and upon request from Alabama DCNR, continue to hold Harris Lake water levels constant or slightly increasing for a 14-day period for spring fish spawning. - Improve fish habitat by adding fish attraction devices (e.g., brush piles and other woody debris [recycled Christmas trees, felled trees] and synthetic materials [spider blocks, concrete, and PVC structures]) to Harris Lake. - Finalize and implement a nuisance aquatic vegetation and vector control program for Harris Lake (Alabama Power, 2021e).